-Our preschool program is a special and unique environment where children establish the foundation for all future social relationships.
+The Westwood School’s Preschool program is a special and unique environment where children establish the foundation for all future social relationships and academic success.
 They become part of a multi-age and diverse community.

 three to six is the stage where nurturing a child’s independence, self-esteem, and self-discipline is most valuable.
 We introduce them to the foundations of academics.
 As a Montessori environment, preschool is distinguished by a hands-on core curriculum that allows each child to acquire and apply a breadth of skills during a three-year learning cycle.
 Lessons in Grace and Courtesy teach them how to successfully interact with peers and they begin to acquire the communication skills that will help them achieve success in life.